2003–04 Scottish Premier League

 The 2003–04 Scottish Premier League was won by Celtic.

-As league champions, Celtic qualified for the UEFA Champions League, with runners-up Rangers also qualifying.
+As league champions, Celtic qualified for the UEFA Champions League group stage, with runners-up Rangers also qualifying to the third qualifying round.
 Third-placed Hearts qualified for the UEFA Cup, as did Dunfermline Athletic, who took the Scottish Cup place despite losing the final to Celtic.

 During the season, Celtic set a Scottish record of 25 successive wins.

 Partick Thistle were relegated, and First Division winners Inverness Caledonian Thistle were promoted.

 Celtic's Henrik Larsson was the top scorer with 30 goals.

 Teams

 Promotion and relegation from 2002–03

 Motherwell finished bottom of the 2002–03 Scottish Premier League but were spared relegation, as 2002–03 Scottish First Division champions Falkirk were denied promotion due to their lack of an appropriate stadium for the Scottish Premier League.